payu-india/CMS-Chatbot/docs/v2 web integration/v2-non-seamless-integration/v2-non-seamless-api-integration-steps.md

 next:
   description: ''
 ---
-This document provides a comprehensive guide for integrating with **v2 Non-Seamless** using the `v2/payments` API.
+This document provides a comprehensive guide for integrating with **PayU Hosted Checkout** or **v2 Non-Seamless** using the `v2/payments` API.
 The hosted checkout integration allows you to redirect customers to PayU's secure payment page, minimising PCI compliance requirements while providing a seamless payment experience.

 <V2_Prerequisite_Payment_Integration />